tschf/oracle-db-book/SQL/concepts/analytic_functions.md

 * VAR_SAMP
 * VARIANCE

 However, it is worth noting that in order to use range/rows, you must have an `order by` clause and the column expression must be either a numeric or date value.
-If you specify an `order by` clause, and leave off a range/rows expression, the default behaviour is to included only the range upto the current value (not larger values).
+If you specify an `order by` clause, and leave off a range/rows expression, the default behaviour is to include only the range upto the current value (not larger values).

 ```sql
 select